learn-co-curriculum/careers-communicating-with-recruiters-and-hr-professionals/README.md

 >Url to this specific Google document

-Update your Careers Prep Tracker sheet with the date submitted.
+Update your Careers Prep Tracker sheet.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/careers-communicating-with-recruiters-and-hr-professionals'>Careers Communicating with Recruiters and HR Professionals </a> on Learn.co and start learning to code for free.</p>